fiftydinar/gidro-os/README.md

 - Hide ROM Properties desktop shortcut
 - Set Text Editor to use Nokia Pure text font, disable Restore Session, use higher contrast theme & highlight line numbers

 You will see window flashing.
-That is automatic opening than closing Nautilus, which is needed for the 1st command to work.
+That is automatic opening than closing Nautilus, which is needed for the 1st config to work.

 Run this command after install until I implement this into the image:
   ```